-A web design at 960px wide breaks down nicely into 3 columns of 320px each.
-With a 10px gutter either side of each column, you now have 300px wide blocks for your content, which, again, is a perfect number to further sub-divide by 3 (giving 100px blocks).
+A web design at 960px wide breaks nicely into three columns of 320px each.
+With a 10px gutter either side of each column, you now have 300px wide blocks for the content, which, again, is a perfect number to further sub-divide by three (giving 100px blocks).

-You can also see the content blocks on the portfolio page arranged in 3 columns, each block 300px wide and 300px high:
+You can also see the content blocks on the portfolio page arranged in three columns, each block 300px wide and 300px high:

 You may wonder why it’s worth going through this detailed grid design process.
 Is it too detailed?
 Should you just fire up your image editor and dive in?

-By using grids, and thereby focusing purely on layout, alignment and whitespace, you’re simplifying the visual design process.
-Separating layout from, say, colour and typography, reduces the number of design elements and choices you make at any one time.
-You can see the effect of small changes more easily and adjust as you work along.
+By using grids, and thereby focusing purely on layout, alignment and white space, you simplify the visual design process.
+Separating layout from, say, colour and typography, reduces the number of design elements and choices to make at any one time.
+You can see the effect of small changes more easily and adjust as you work.

 Ever have those times when you stare at your design and think ‘this doesn’t look right’ but you struggle to identify the cause?
-Focusing on layout and whitespace makes it easier to deal with these problems.
+Focusing on layout and white space makes it easier to deal with these problems.
 Something doesn’t feel right?
-Check your units of measurement and re-align it.
-Does it ‘feel’ right now?
+Check your units of measurement and re-align.
+Does it ‘feel’ better now?